Taipei EasyCard Guide: Taiwan’s Smart Card

 The SuperCard is a “buffed” EasyCard that allows holders to have a balance of up to NT$10,000.
 Holders will only find this card available on Taiwan’s eCommerce site, momo.com.
 Users can also add value to their cards through their phone.

 But you must do so through the EasyWallet app.
-An app that doesn’t have English support.
-And from my experience doesn’t work well.
+An app that doesn’t have English support… And from my experience doesn’t work well.
 Because it requires an internet connection to work.

-4. Co-branded Credit Cards or Debit Card
+4. Co-branded EasyCard: For Credit Card Holders

 If you’re a part of a bank in Taiwan, you can receive a debit or credit card branded with Smart Pay, JCB, MasterCard, or Visa that doubles as a Taipei EasyCard.